All Flesh Is Grass, 2013, arr. Chris Massa

 I don’t foresee myself finishing this guy anytime soon as my mic broke and I haven’t worked on it since May of last year.
 Super proud of how clean and balanced it sounds in contrast to earlier pieces.
 The last bit has only the soprano/alto parts complete (of a total 4-part, 12-voice ensemble) and the last 1/3 or so of the piece is not included at all.

-running-dog asked: 'The Mushroom Primer' looks gorgeous!
+running-dog said: 'The Mushroom Primer' looks gorgeous!
 Is there a link where I can see the whole 12 pages?

 Why thank you!
 I’m pretty thrilled so many people like it.

 All twelve pages are right there on the three images at the bottom of the post (Tumblr should have left them printer-quality, I’m relatively sure).
 Once printed, each page is to be folded into quarters and nested into the one before it.
 Voila, twelve pages of mycological glory.
 If folks are having difficulty, shoot me an Ask and I can upload visual instructions for y’all.

 A 12-page zine/booklet, featuring a big diagram on the center spread.
 Print-your-own*, or, if you know me in real life, I’ll print you one on request ($2 apiece).

 *Make sure to trick your printer into not cutting off the borders (like in the second picture down).

 Bob Ross Shoes 2.0, acrylics on canvas sneakers, 2013

 This piece is, at its height, 16 part divisi (SATB).
 I adjusted bass notes as necessary but otherwise it is unchanged (my lowest note is an Eb).